RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 ## On Appeal

-On appeal, the Eleventh Circuit Court of Appeals reversed the district court's holding in *Skywalker Records.*
+On appeal, the Eleventh Circuit Court of Appeals reversed the district court's holding in *Skyywalker Records.*
 See if you can guess why before perusing the opinion at [*Luke Records v.
 Navarro*](https://scholar.google.com/scholar_case?case=16084488552908068685).

 ######